Martyrshot/cppOS/README.md

 # funOS
-A project to practice and develop fun operating system ideas.
+A project to practice and develop operating system ideas.

 ## Prereqs:
 Make sure the qemu is installed!
 I am developing and testing using the version from homebrew.
 I also use a toolchain provided by the bootloader author for compiling 32bit x86.